A novel approach to the giant component fluctuations: The super-critical case

 Due to \eqref{equ:unif_Psi_conv}, the first term on the right-hand side of the previous display converges to zero a.s.\ uniformly on compacts as $n \to \infty$.
-Furthermore, due to the uniform continuity of the brownian bridge, $\Pi \big( F^c(\rho(c)) \big) - \Pi \big( F^c(\gamma_n^c) \big)$ also converges to zero uniformly on compacts.
-The remaining term on the right-hand side in \eqref{eq:rhs_Taylor_expansion_Phi} can be controlled using the first part of the following lemma. \begin{lemma} For every $1 < c_0 < c_ 1 < \infty$, the non-negative processes
+Furthermore, due to the uniform continuity of the Brownian bridge, $\hat{\Pi} \big( F^c(\rho(c)) \big) - \hat{\Pi} \big( F^c(\gamma_n^c) \big)$ also converges to zero uniformly on compacts.
+The remaining term in \eqref{eq:rhs_Taylor_expansion_Phi} can be controlled using the first part of the following lemma. \begin{lemma} For every $1 < c_0 < c_ 1 < \infty$, the non-negative processes

 converge uniformly in probability to zero, as $n \to \infty$. \end{lemma} Before proving Lemma \ref{lemma:control}, let us conclude the proof of Theorem \ref{thm:enriquez}.
 Combining the observations made above with Lemma \ref{lemma:control}, we get that